 - quitting smoking

 - taking high blood pressure medication

-Your doctor may prescribe drugs such as zinc acetate, which prevents the body from absorbing copper in the food you eat.
+Your HCP may prescribe drugs such as zinc acetate, which prevents the body from absorbing copper in the food you eat.
 They may also prescribe chelating agents like penicillamine.
 It can help excrete copper out of tissues.

 Asterixis isn’t common, but it’s a symptom of a serious and potentially underlying disorder that needs immediate medical attention.

 If you’ve noticed any of the flapping tremors characteristic of asterixis or you have any of the risk factors noted above, speak to a doctor or other HCP.

 In many cases, when the condition causing asterixis is successfully treated, asterixis can improve or even disappear.